IRVING, Texas -- Former Mount Union quarterback Bill Borchert is on the 2020 ballot for induction into the College Football Hall of Fame.

 To be eligible for the ballot, players must have been named a First Team All-American by a major/national selector as recognized and utilized by the NCAA for their consensus All-America teams; played their last year of intercollegiate football at least 10 years prior; played within the last 50 years and cannot be currently playing professional football.
 Coaches must have coached a minimum of 10 years and 100 games as a head coach; won at least 60 percent of their games; and be retired from coaching for at least three years.
 If a coach is retired and over the age of 70, there is no waiting period.
 If he is over the age of 75, he is eligible as an active coach.
 In both cases, the candidate's post-football record as a citizen may also be weighed.

 Once nominated for consideration, all player candidates are submitted to one of eight District Screening Committees, depending on their school's geographic location, which conducts a vote to determine who will appear on the ballot and represent their respective districts.
 Each year, approximately 15 candidates, who are not selected for the Hall of Fame, will be named automatic holdovers and will bypass the district screening process and automatically appear on the ballot the following year.
 Additionally, the Veterans Committee may make recommendations to the Honors Court for exceptions that allow for the induction of players who played more than 50 years ago.

-Of the 5.26 million individuals who have played college football since Princeton first battled Rutgers on Nov.
-6, 1869, only 997 players have earned induction into the College Football Hall of Fame, or less than two ten-thousandths (.0002) of one percent of those who have played the game during the past 147 years.
-From the coaching ranks, 211 individuals have achieved Hall of Fame distinction.
-Click here for a complete list of players and coaches on this year's ballot.
+Of the 5.33 million individuals who have played college football since Princeton first battled Rutgers on Nov.
+6, 1869, only 1,010 players have earned induction into the College Football Hall of Fame, or less than two one-hundredths of a percent (.02%) of those who have played the game during the past 150 years.
+From the coaching ranks, 219 individuals have achieved Hall of Fame distinction.